-- 1. Abstract as a Word file - 2.
-Text and accompanying endnotes as a Word file - 3.
-Captions with illustration sources for the print edition (with variant captions for the online edition clearly identified) as a Word file - 4.
+- 1. Abstract (150 word limit) and four to eight keywords as a Word file. - 2.
+Text and accompanying endnotes as a Word file. - 3.
+Captions with illustration sources for the print edition (with variant captions for the online edition clearly identified) as a Word file. - 4.
 Low-resolution scans of the images, uploaded as individual files, as explained on the website.
 Do not place images together as a Word file.
-If an article is accepted for publication, you will then be required to provide high-resolution TIFF files (see instructions below)
+If an article is accepted for publication, you will then be required to provide high-resolution TIFF files (see instructions below).